 Partnering to Support Your Student

 Congratulations on having your student join our family at U of T Scarborough.
 University is not only a major transition for incoming students, but also for parents and supporters.
-The Academic Advising & Career Centre and our Campus Partners is offering content to specifically answer your questions and provide tips on how you can best support your student’s transition.
+The Academic Advising & Career Centre and our Campus Partners offers programming in June to specifically answer your questions and provide tips on how you can best support your student’s transition.

 In the meantime, there are many websites with resources on how to support your student.
 Use our Family Guide to learn more and refer back to it later as your student moves through their degree: